Reaching Native American Audiences

 We also are committed to the creation of an inclusive and multicultural organization that appropriately serves all the people of North Dakota.
 We want the NDSU Extension Service to reach beyond legal requirements to incorporate a recognition and appreciation of the values and benefits that diversity contributes to our organization’s life and mission.

 Served by the staff of the Cass County office of the NDSU Extension Service

 The Cass County Extension horticulturist, along with other entities, planned and implemented an educational Native American garden site on the NDSU campus in 2010-2011 called "Grandmother Earth's Gift of Life Garden."
 Plants utilized by Native Americans and native to North Dakota are found there.
 The teaching garden creates awareness of the beauty and functional uses of native plants, and provides the plants’ common and scientific names.Upkeep and renovation is ongoing.The horticulturist also works with school leaders on the maintenance and care of school gardens.

 Served by the staff of the Fort Berthold office of the NDSU Extension Service

-The staff of the NDSU Extension Service-Fort Berthold office is working in diverse subject areas to meet the needs of the Mandan, Hidatsa and Arikara people residing on the Fort Berthold Reservation.
+The staff of the NDSU Extension office in New Town works to improve the lives of the Mandan, Hidatsa and Arikara people at Fort Berthold.

 Spirit Lake Reservation